-• In accordance with NIH policy, beginning with new original applications that were submitted January 2012 TRDRP will accept only a single re-submission of the same or very similar project, regardless of change in application title.
+Beginning with new original applications that were submitted January 2012 TRDRP, will accept only a single re-submission of the same or very similar project, regardless of change in application title.
 Under extraordinary circumstances a second re-submission may be allowed at the discretion of the program.